GoogleChrome/web.dev/src/site/content/en/blog/css-trig-functions/index.md

 ### Rotate an element to face its origin

-The `atan2()` function makes it possible to calculate the relative angle from one point to another.
+The `atan2()` function calculates the relative angle from one point to another.
 The function accepts two comma-separated values as its parameters: the `y` and `x` position of the other point, relative to the originating point which sits at origin `0,0`.

-With the calculated value it’s possible to rotate elements so that they face each other.
-Thanks to [Individual Transform Properties](/css-individual-transform-properties/), this becomes easy to do.
+With the calculated value it’s possible to rotate elements so that they face each other, by using the [Individual Transform Properties](/css-individual-transform-properties/).

 In the example below, the boxes are rotated so that they face the location of the mouse.
 The mouse position is synced to a custom property through JavaScript.